byt3n33dl3/Injectionmap_v2/README.md

 <img src="/licenses/injectionmap.png">
 </p></a>

-## Introduction
+## Introducing `Injectionmap_v2`

 **Injectionmap_v2** is an advanced open-source penetration testing tool that `automates` the detection and exploitation of various types of vulnerabilities in web applications.
-Building on the capabilities of SQLMap, Injectionmap_v2 expands its scope to include not only SQL injection but also Blind SQL, NoSQL, Command, LDAP, Directory Traversal, and other injection techniques.
+Building on the capabilities from `SQLMap Project`, Injectionmap_v2 expands its scope to include not only SQL injection but also Blind SQL, NoSQL, Command, LDAP, Directory Traversal, and other Injection Attack techniques.

-*Python3* based
+# `Python3` and `C`/ `Master` Based

 ## Features

 > - Comprehensive Injection Support: Detects and exploits SQL, Blind SQL, NoSQL, Command, LDAP, Directory Traversal, and other injection vulnerabilities.

 > - Wide DBMS Support: Compatible with MySQL, Oracle, PostgreSQL, Microsoft SQL Server, SQLite, MongoDB, and many more.

 > - Automated Testing: Automates the process of finding and exploiting injection vulnerabilities.

 > - Advanced Techniques: Uses a variety of techniques including boolean-based blind, time-based blind, error-based, UNION query-based, stacked queries, and more.

 > - Payloads and Tampering: Includes numerous payloads and tamper scripts to bypass security mechanisms.

 > - Database Fingerprinting: Identifies the specific version and features of the targeted DBMS.

 > - Data Extraction: Extracts data such as database schema, tables, columns, and sensitive data.

 > - Command Execution: Executes arbitrary commands on the database server if privileges allow.

 > - Integration: Can be integrated with other tools and scripts for enhanced security testing.

 ## Installation